 - A DBA does not form a business entity.
 Rather, it allows you to use a fictitious name for your business that differs from your actual name.

 - No protection from competitors.
 You cannot copyright or trademark your “fictitious” name or alias.
 Unlike the protections afforded to trademarks, your business assets and personal assets are not protected if you just file for a DBA.

 So, we’ve laid out a basic description for both trademark name and DBA name.
 Now, let’s take a look at some key ways in which these two types of names compare.

-- If you really want to secure exclusive rights to your company’s name — perhaps you’re thinking long-term branding and expansion, which is never a bad idea — then you certainly will want to trademark.
+Name ownership.
+If you really want to secure exclusive rights to your company’s name — perhaps you’re thinking long-term branding and expansion, which is never a bad idea — then you certainly will want to trademark.
 DBA names don’t give you the right to claim anything about your business’s name, at least not across the board.
 In many cases, businesses in an area can “claim” duplicate DBA names.
 Trademarks, however, are all about ownership of your name and the elements therein.